navcoin/NavHub/content/projects/open-alias/index.md

 date: 2018-07-09T11:41:44+12:00
 draft: false
 author: "Alex Vazquez"
-description: "This project allows you to register a completely free OpenAlias address by linking your selected user name to your real NavCoin address."
+description: "NAV OpenAlias allows you to register a free OpenAlias address and link it to your real NavCoin address using a unique 'email style' user name."
 resources: []
 filter: ["Open Alias"]
 bg_image: "/images/icons/icon-purple-lightbulb-new.png"